nbogie/cyf-react-challenges/challenge-converters/README.md

 ![Example Screenshot from the finished challenge](./example-screenshots/finished.png)

 Warning: This challenge is not yet ready for students to work on.
+There are some unexpected complexities with the right way to do this in React.

 ## Challenge Overview